Best Road Trips in the UK

 Suggested Stops

-The most popular place to visit in the area, Windermere is a small town on the edge of England's largest lake.
-The surrounding scenery is unrivalled, and there are plenty of hotels, B&Bs, pubs and restaurants for you to pause in.
+Windermere, the most popular place to visit in the area, is a small town on the edge of England's largest lake.
+The surrounding scenery is unrivalled, and there are plenty of hotels, B&Bs, pubs and restaurants to pause in.

 This village is linked to many historical poets.
-To experience all its charm, it’s worth exploring on foot.
+It’s worth exploring on foot to experience all its charm.

 The Borrowdale area is known for its woodlands, valleys, and quaint hamlets.

 This small hamlet is characterised by its lake.
-Buttermere has plenty of walks you can do, and it won't take long to drive onto your next stop.
+Buttermere has plenty of walks, and it won't take long to drive to your next stop.

 Keswick market town has a wealth of places to eat, drink, shop and explore.
 With lots of accommodation options, it offers a great overnight stay to break up your trip.

 This is the second largest lake in England at seven and a half miles long (but just a mile wide!).
-There's a 20-mile hiking trail surrounding it if you like to walk as much as you like to drive.
+A 20-mile hiking trail surrounds it if you like to walk as much as you enjoy driving.

 ADVENTURE TIP

 Pack a warning triangle.
-Available at any major retailer or online, a warning triangle is an added bit of safety if you ever get stuck by the side of the road.
+Available at any major retailer or online, a warning triangle offers additional safety if you ever get stuck by the side of the road.
 It's worth taking one with you on a long journey.

 The Cotswolds

-Village hopping through the Cotswolds will connect you with picturesque rural England (as well as a chance to visit Jeremy Clarkson’s Diddly Squat Farm Shop if you in the near Chipping Norton).
-The route between each town takes you onto A-roads and motorways, so it is a lot faster than some other trips.
+Village hopping through the Cotswolds will connect you with picturesque rural England (as well as a chance to visit Jeremy Clarkson’s Diddly Squat Farm Shop if you are near Chipping Norton).
+The route between each town takes you onto A-roads and motorways, which is much faster than other trips.

 Suggested Stops

-Steeped in history, Oxford is an iconic English city that is well worth a day of exploring in itself.
+Steeped in history, Oxford is an iconic English city that is well worth a day of exploring.

 This World Heritage Site is home to the Duke of Marlborough and his family.
 You'll need to book tickets to visit the enormous country house and its surrounding gardens.